timdiels/varbio/README.rst

 ensure the same task is reassigned the same suffix in different contexts (e.g. if the order in which ambiguous tasks are created is not deterministic).

-Comparison to Celery: Celery allows running Python functions concurrently and using the output of one function as the input to a next function.
-DG pipeline allows executing executables concurrently and allows you to specify required resources such as the number of processors the job requires (via server_args to some `DRMAAJobServer`\ s).
+Comparison to Celery: Celery allows running Python functions and using the output of one function as the input to a next function.
+It distributes computation to different nodes.
+DG pipeline allows executing Python code and executables concurrently and allows you to specify required resources such as the number of processors the job requires (via server_args to some `DRMAAJobServer`\ s).
 DG pipeline's results are passed via the filesystem, each job gets its own working directory in which a job can write its output, or it can simply write to stdout and stderr.
+Python code can be run concurrently on a single node, but not distributed.
+Jobs can be distributed using a DRMAAJobServer.

-Job dependencies need to be specified up front, you usually need to refer to your dependency's job directory anyway, so this shouldn't be too much of a hassle.
-We'd like to keep a Job immutable in general, it's just simpler.
-If you did allow a mutable dependency set, do you allow removal?
-At least you would block changes as soon as the Job has been run (regardless of whether it completed).
+Jobs and their output directories are immutable; this simplifies things without really getting in the way of ease of use.